Operadic categories as a natural environment for Koszul duality

-\begin{proof} By Axiom~(iv) of an operadic category,\footnote{We refer to the axioms of operadic categories recalled in Appendix~\ref{a0}.} $\inv{f'}(i) = \inv{f'_j}(i)$ which readily gives the first part of the lemma.
+\begin{proof} By Axiom~(iv) of an operadic category, $\inv{f'}(i) = \inv{f'_j}(i)$ which readily gives the first part of the lemma.
 If $\inv{\sigma}(j)$ is trivial, then the fiber of $f'_j$ equals $ \inv{f''}(j)$ by Axiom~(iii).
-This proves the second part of the lemma. \end{proof}
+This proves the second and third part of the lemma. \end{proof}